 The Kybella procedure injects a drug beneath your chin that destroys fat cells without the need for surgery.

 What Does Plastic Surgery Do to My Face?

 Facial plastic surgery covers numerous procedures that adjust the shape and contours of your face.
 Each procedure will have different requirements for preparation and recovery.
 Don’t hesitate to discuss all your concerns and goals with Dr. Michaels during a consultation.

-How Much Does Plastic Surgery for My Face Cost in Bethesda, MD?
+How Much Does Plastic Surgery for My Face Cost in Rockville, MD?

 The exact cost of facial plastic surgery depends on a variety of factors.
 Your desired outcome, which procedures your doctor recommends, and any extenuating circumstances can all affect the overall cost of facial plastic surgery.
 Dr. Michaels offers financing options for plastic surgeries involving the face and monthly specials that might reduce your overall cost.
 Contact Dr. Michaels to discuss pricing by calling (301) 468-5991 or schedule a virtual consultation.

 Facial plastic surgery makes long-lasting changes to your appearance.
 Facial plastic surgery can help you look younger and provide decades of satisfaction.
 But nothing endures forever.
 If you receive a facelift and a neck lift then develop an unhealthy lifestyle, the effects of that facelift and neck lift will be minimized or negated.

 Patients typically don’t experience any pain during the procedure.
 Surgeons conduct facial plastic surgery procedures under anesthesia, either general or local.
 Advances in minimally invasive techniques, such as smaller incisions and laser technology, also reduce the overall amount of pain.
 However, in the recovery period, patients should expect to experience some discomfort as their body adjusts to their new face.
 Pain is also subjective.
 Make sure to discuss any concerns you have with your surgeon.